 Applicants are not required to have an undergraduate degree in anthropology.
 Supplemental course work may be recommended for students who do not have a degree in anthropology or are missing key undergraduate course work.

-Statement of Academic Intent
+Personal Statement of Intent

 This document should articulate your intentions about pursing a Master’s degree in anthropology at UCF.
 It should address your anthropological interests, proposed research project, professional goals, and future career plans.
 The statement should address why the topic or issue warrants graduate level research.
 We encourage you to integrate insights and life experiences that strengthen your ability to complete the program.